All for Peace: Shutdown

-On 20 November 20, 2011, approximately 500 Israeli journalists attended an "emergency conference" in Tel Aviv to discuss what they regarded as "unprecedented and immediate threats to their free expression" and to protest the closure of All for Peace, the planned government closure of Channel 10 and government-supported libel legislation.
+On 20 November, approximately 500 Israeli journalists attended an "emergency conference" in Tel Aviv to discuss what they regarded as "unprecedented and immediate threats to their free expression" and to protest the closure of All for Peace, the planned government closure of Channel 10 and government-supported libel legislation.
 The head of the Israeli journalists' association described the closure as part of "a wave of legislation and other measures against a free press in Israel that very much worries anyone who cares about Israeli democracy".

 Danny Danon, a member of the Knesset for Likud who had lodged a complaint about the station with the Attorney General two months previously, took credit for the shut down.
 He said a "radical leftist station that becomes an instrument of incitement must not be allowed to broadcast to the public", reportedly in response to a show where presenters encouraged Palestinians to demonstrate in support of the Palestinian bid for statehood recognition by the United Nations.
 Danon said he had lobbied the Ministry of Communications and described the police action as "carrying out justice" and that the station's broadcasts "were unacceptable".
 A Communications Ministry spokesman said that the order to stop broadcasting "had nothing to do with politics."
 A petition filed by the station in the High Court of Justice challenging the shut-down order was denied.
-According to the station, the shut down order reduced advertising income from NIS 64,000 in November 2011 to NIS 6,000 in December 2011 and resulted in ten paid staff being laid off.
+According to the station, the shutdown order reduced advertising income from NIS 64,000 in November 2011 to NIS 6,000 in December 2011 and resulted in ten paid staff being laid off.